mortezaadi/ninja-activiti-module/README.md

     activiti.mailServerHost=localhost
     ...

-  consult activiti documents for list of all process engin configs 'www.activiti.org/userguide/'.
+  consult activiti documents for list of all process engine configurations "www.activiti.org/userguide/".

-4) Mixed-mode: you can also mix xml and property configuration. by providing both activiti.cfg.xml file and ninja properties(conf/application.conf). configs in conf/application.conf overrides xml configuration.
+4) Mixed-mode: You can also mix xml and property configuration. by providing both activiti.cfg.xml file and ninja properties(conf/application.conf). configs in conf/application.conf overrides xml configuration.

-5) No configuration: if there was no configuration, the default activiti configurations with an in-memory database will be applied.
+5) No configuration: If there was no configuration, the default activiti configurations with an in-memory database will be applied.

-Order of reading configurations
+Order of applying configurations
 -------------------------------

- step1) if Default activiti.cfg.xml is provided it will be read unless you explicitly set the config file path in  'conf/application.conf' --> activiti.cfg.path=conf/my.activiti.cfg.xml
+ Step1) If Default activiti.cfg.xml is provided it will be read unless you explicitly set the config file path in  "conf/application.conf" --> activiti.cfg.path=conf/my.activiti.cfg.xml

- step2) if there are activiti configuration in 'conf/application.conf' they will be override xml configurations.
+ Step2) If there are activiti configuration in "conf/application.conf" they will be override xml configurations.